fprimex/zdesk/README.md

 Zdesk works with both Python 2 and Python 3.
 Tested on Python 2.7.5 and 3.4.1.

-httplib2 is used for authentication and requests
+The requests package is used for authentication and requests

-    (pip install | easy_install) httplib2
+    (pip install | easy_install) requests

 simplejson is used to serialize and deserialize requests and responses